halafi/cryptocap/README.md

-# Name - TODO
+# Cryptocap

-TODO
+simple wrapper over public crypto APIs to get price list

 ## How to use

 1. clone
-2. TODO
+2. `npm run dev` or `npm start`